 In addition to predominantly purple stones, many purple diamonds contain a secondary color or overtone.
 The most common secondary colors are pink, pinkish and grayish.
 Some purple stones also exist with red and brown overtone colors.

 Secondary colors usually detract from the overall beauty and value of a diamond—with the exception of a purplish pink stone.
 Purplish pink diamonds are considered just as valuable as predominantly pink stones, like this 0.79 Carat intense pink purple diamond from Leibish & Co.

 Color enhanced purple diamonds will often display a higher saturation and an orange fluorescence.
 If you’re unsure if a diamond is color-treated or natural, contact one of our experts for a professional opinion.

 While purple diamonds are not as rare as other color diamonds like red, pink or blue, a pure purple diamond is quite hard to come by.
 The majority of purple diamonds are found with overtone colors.
 Very rarely do our customers buy a purple diamond with no overtone.

 Purple stones with a modifying color like pink are less expensive than a “pure” purple.
-For example, this 0.42 Carat Fancy Pink Purple Diamond Round Cut is priced at $15,210 and this 0.40 Carat Fancy Deep Pinkish Purple Cushion Cut is priced at $38,100.
+For example, this 0.42 Carat Fancy Pink Purple Diamond Round Cut from Leibish & Co. is priced at $15,210 and this 0.40 Carat Fancy Deep Pinkish Purple Cushion Cut also from Leibish & Co. is priced at $38,100.